jmthomp/hello-world/README.md

 # hello-world
 Learning by practicing the hello world.

-Jada here doing some work.
+Me, here doing some work.
 Trying this whole Github thing.

+Soccer is my favorite.